 What do overnight protein oats taste like?

-I personally like to make them as stated in the recipe, then add a little more almond milk and heat them up in the morning.
+I personally like to make them as stated in the recipe, then add a little more almond milk and heat them up in the morning for delightful warm oatmeal.
 It makes them a little more milky, cozy, and all-around comforting.
 Feel free to eat them chilled like an oatmeal pudding if you prefer.

 As promised, you need fewer than 10 simple ingredients to make this overnight oats protein powder porridge.
 Here’s what to grab:

 - Old-fashioned rolled oats – These are the best type of oats to use for this overnight oatmeal recipe, because they get soft while still maintaining a lovely texture.
-Don’t use instant or quick oats (they get really mushy) or steel-cut oats (they never soften up enough).
+Don’t use instant oats, quick oats (they get really mushy) or steel cut oats (they never soften up enough).

 - Unsweetened almond milk – To give your oats a creamy, dreamy consistency.

-- Chia seeds – I like to add chia seeds to most of my breakfasts, simply because they add a ton of fiber and are a great source of omega-3 fatty acids.
+- Chia seeds – I like to add chia seeds to most of my breakfasts, simply because they add a ton of fiber and are a great source of healthy fats, aka omega-3 fatty acids.

 - Peanut butter – For an added boost of flavor and extra protein.
 I’m a fan of creamy peanut butter, but you can use crunchy if you like extra texture.

 - Vanilla extract – For added flavor and complexity.
-Make sure to use pure vanilla extract instead of imitation flavoring, which is highly processed and definitely not good for your health.
+Make sure to use pure vanilla extract for great flavor and avoid imitation flavoring, which is highly processed and definitely not good for your health.

 - Maple syrup – The main sweetener in this recipe.
 It adds some sweetness without overpowering the other flavors.
 Just like vanilla extract, make sure to use 100% pure maple syrup!